Vertebrate fauna of

 Tail length : up to 48 cm

 Owston's Civet inhabits lowland and montane, wet, evergreen primary forest, up to a highest known elevation of 2600 metres.
-It is sometimes documented from secondary evergreen forest, karst limestone forest (which is predicted to hold viable populations, according to IUCN) and bamboo forest, but it is not known from dry forest.
+It is sometimes documented from secondary evergreen forest and bamboo forest, but it is not known from dry forest.
+In addition, there are records from karst limestone forest, which is predicted to hold viable populations (Timmins et al, 2016).

 It is nocturnal in habits and is largely terrestrial, but is capable of climbing onto low tree branches.
-It is known to feed on soft-bodied invertebrates such as earthworms: this dietary preference may possibly be why this civet better thrives in wet, humid forest, however this is somewhat speculative (
+It is known to feed on soft-bodied invertebrates such as earthworms: this dietary preference may possibly be why this civet better thrives in wet, humid forest, however this is somewhat speculative (Timmins et al, 2016).

 This species is monospecific (meaning that it is the only member of its genus i.e. Chrotogale).
 Its general body and head shape, however, shows some similarity with the Banded Civet Hemigalus derbyanus (which occurs in more southerly parts of Southeast Asia): for example, its head is narrow, elongated and pointed, its ears are large, and its body is relatively slender.